Hours: 7:30am to 3:30pm

 Please contact your health care provider to make arrangements to be vaccinated.
-Please provide documentation to the Nurses' Office.
+Please provide documentation to the Health Office.
 Students will be excluded from school if these requirements are not met.
 Please contact your physician to obtain the appropriate documentation.

 Suspected Communicable Disease

 2. Notify parent/guardian and refer to physician for diagnosis.

 3. Follow the Illinois State Health Department Rules and Regulations for the Control of Communicable Disease.